 While the time to reach an agreement is quickly running out, companies and private citizens are starting to ask themselves where a “no deal” Brexit could lead and what kind of consequences there will be for both everyday life and business.
 And European Union is trying to help find the answers…

-Heading back to the present days, on 22nd March 2019, during the European Council meeting, EU leaders decided, in accordance with the United Kingdom, a Brexit extension until May 22 on condition that the withdrawal agreement is approved within the end of this week.
+Heading back to the present days, during the European Council meeting held on March 22, EU leaders in accordance with the United Kingdom decided a Brexit extension until May 22 on condition that the withdrawal agreement is approved within the end of this week.

 Instead, in the event that the Withdrawal Agreement is not approved by the House of Commons by March 29, 2019, the European Council decided to extend the period provided for in Article 50 of the Treaty on European Union just until 12th April 2019.
 This means that, as from April 13, 2019, 00:00h (CET), the United Kingdom could be a third country without any transitionary arrangements.
 All EU primary and secondary law would cease to apply to the UK from that moment onwards due to the fact that there will be no transition period, as provided for in the Withdrawal Agreement.
 Such third-country status combined with the lack of any transition period will obviously cause serious disease and significant disruption for both citizens and businesses.

 Along these lines, on 25th March, with only two weeks to go to the abovementioned – and newly-extended – deadline, Directorate-General for Competition published a notice to stakeholders which represents also a guidance on a “no deal” scenario for the application of EU competition law becoming effective at 00:00h (CET) on April 13, 2019.